 Serums can help you target your main skin issue and you can use different serums on different days to customize your routine.
 For instance, I personally have a brightening serum that I use every day but I always keep a hydrating serum on hand for when my skin is feeing dehydrated.

 There are a lot of options for serums both at higher and lower price points -- choose one that fits your budget and skin goals.

 Skincare routines don't have to be boring.
 Treat yourself to a few fun products, if budget allows!

-Exfoliating facial scrubs, face masks, and facial sprays are all good examples.
+Exfoliating facial scrubs, face masks, and facial sprays are all good examples of ways to step up your skincare routine.
 (We're also loving Korean sheet masks, which are trending right now!)
 While we can get caught up in the skin must-haves, have some fun and pamper your skin two to three times a week.
 You'll be left feeling more refreshed than ever.
 Trust me, your skin will thank you!